Measuring an individuals Recovery Capital helps address client’s needs allowing the case manager to offer client centred addiction treatment services.

 Building Recovery Capital

-Leading the change in care for mental health and addiction, Last Door believes in using the Social Model Program to help clients and their families build recovery capital to overcome addiction.
-Emerging research supports the concept that Recovery-Oriented Systems of Care demonstrate improved mental and physical health, improved quality of life, pro-social behavior, and a dramatic reduction in human and financial cost to the community.
+Leading the change in care for mental health and addiction, the Last Door believes in using the Social Model Program to help clients and their families build recovery capital to overcome addiction.
+Emerging research supports the concept that Recovery-Oriented Systems of Care demonstrate improved mental and physical health, improved quality of life, pro-social behaviour, and a dramatic reduction in human and financial cost to the community.

 Research has shifted from the pathology and short-term addiction treatment modalities to include more focused attention to recovery.
 Conference participants will learn those factors that seem to make people with substance use disorders more resilient.
 These characteristics have been termed ‘Recovery Capital’, defined by Granfield and Cloud as “The breadth and depth of internal and external resources that can be drawn upon to initiate and sustain Recovery from alcohol and other drug problems”.

 Recovery Capital is not a fixed value, it diminishes during active addiction and increases during sustained recovery.
 Recovery Capital may be grouped in four categories – internal: human and physical; and external: social and cultural.

 Recovery Capital interacts with problem severity to shape the intensity and duration of support needed to initiate and sustain recovery.
 Re-evaluation of Recovery Capital during the recovery journey may be used to determine the quality and even duration of successful sustained recovery from addiction.